The Orion Center welcomed a dozen 20-something year-olds: some in suits and ties, some in loose hippie pants.

 Starr, for example, also works as a certified iRest® Teacher, promoting a patented modern-day practice of Yoga.

-Since December 2017, Goldberg has been the Bay Area representative for Gongs Unlimited, advertising the brand’s top sellers: handmade traditional German-style gongs, and Chinese Chao gongs.
+Since December 2017, Goldberg has been the Bay Area representative for the Meinl Sonic Energy collection of Tuned Gongs and Instruments, which is also sold on Gongs Unlimited.
+Goldberg advertises the brand’s top sellers: handmade traditional German-style gongs, and Chinese Chao gongs.

 Blake has worked for over a year now as a certified distributor of Crystal Tones singing bowls, four of which he successfully sold to Sandritter three months ago.